CRGMBC/NeuralNetworks-DeepLearning/README.md

 No, the result was 72.5%

-### model 2
+### Optimization model 2
 *	What steps did you take in your attempts to increase model performance?

-I dropped 'SPECIAL_CONSIDERATIONS' column along with EIN and NAME I changed the 'APPLICATION_TYPE' cut-off from 500 to 700.
+I dropped 'SPECIAL_CONSIDERATIONS' column along with 'EIN' and 'NAME'.

+I changed the 'APPLICATION_TYPE' cut-off from 500 to 700.

 In my second optimization model, I changed the nodes to 100, 60 and 20.
 Activation of "ReLU" on the first and second layer and "Sigmoid" 3rd.

 ![image](https://github.com/CRGMBC/NeuralNetworks-DeepLearning/assets/134125287/d0d8078a-c4f8-4f33-8ad8-c9bf951e475b)

 * Were you able to achieve the target model performance?

-No, the result was 72.5%
+No, the result was 72.6%

+### Optimization model 3
+*	What steps did you take in your attempts to increase model performance?

+I dropped 'SPECIAL_CONSIDERATIONS' 'EIN' and 'STATUS COLUMNS'.

+I chose a cut-off value for 'NAME' of 4 which reduced the number of records to 475.

+In my third optimization model, I changed the nodes to 25, 15 and 3.
+Activation of "ReLU" on the first layer and "Sigmoid" on the second and third.